xZa-k/snakepad-desktop/README.md

     to install dependancies *might want to check this*
 3. run npm start
 4. go to http://localhost:8080/ on your browser

+### Testing:
+Install python (recommended 3.7) and use pip to install helim `pip install helium` ideally in a venv.
+Firefox is the default browser it uses to test.
+Either make sure FireFox is installed or change the first line in `all.py` to `start_chrome()`.

+Run `test/all.py` with python i.e. `python3 all.py`

+It will give 3 test results outputted in the terminal.

 CTRL + c in the terminal to stop running.